BEAJousama/rainfall/level2/walkthrough.md

 The offset to overwrite the return address is 80 bytes.

-the problem here is that It checks if the return address points to the stack (which often starts at 0xb... on Linux/x86).
+the problem here is that it checks if the return address points to the stack (which often starts at 0xb... on Linux/x86).

 ```
    if (((unsigned long)return_address & 0xB0000000) != 0xB0000000)